SNMP discovery¶

 Topology: LLDP & ARP¶

 A poll also walks LLDP-MIB for directly-connected neighbours and reads the device's ARP table.
-The SNMP card renders:
+The device's Monitoring tab renders both as their own cards, side by side below the interface table:

 - LLDP neighbours —